 Writers' Lab Application Requirements:

-Letter of Intent: A one page description outlining what you hope to achieve by attending the lab.
-Include your expectations of the program and touch on your immediate and long-term goals as they relate to strengthening your craft.
+Letter of Intent: A one-page description outlining what you hope to achieve by attending the lab.
+Include your expectations of the program and touch on your immediate and long-term goals as they relate to strengthening your craft and how you feel this will support your creative vision.

-Feature Screenplay: Submit the strongest sample of your writing and original voice.
-Submissions should be an un-produced, feature length screenplay in proper screenplay format, 80-120 pages.
-This screenplay cannot be co-written, nor can it be adapted without permission.
+Feature Screenplay: Submit the screenplay you believe best showcases your writing and original voice.
+Submissions should be an un-produced, feature length screenplay in proper screenplay format, 80-110 pages.
+This screenplay cannot be co-written.
 Script should be proof read and clearly marked with your name, feature title, and draft date on the cover page.

-Please indicate if your feature is based on source material (play, short story, short film etc.).
-Proof of option is required for all features based on source material.
+Please also indicate if your script is based on source material (play, short story, short film, graphic novel etc.) and that you have the option and/or rights to adapt the material.

 2 Letters of Reference: From anyone who is familiar with your writing ability.
 The letters should emphasize your proven commitment to your craft and be addressed to the ‘Writers’ Lab Selection Committee.’
 These can be uploaded with the application, or emailed by the referee to firstname.lastname@example.org.